So if your period hasn’t arrived, and you want to know if that old test in your bathroom is worth using.

 - Test only after your period is due.
 This is a tough one, we know.
 Many tests claim to be able to give you a positive result days before your period is due.
 But they are in fact their most accurate a day or so after your missed period.

-- Use your first morning pee.
-That’s when the hCG concentration is highest.
+- Use your morning pee.
+Right when you first wake up — that’s when the hCG concentration is highest.

 - Don’t be tempted to look at it again after the allotted time frame.
 It could cause you unnecessary confusion and heartache.